 185 YEARS OF HISTORY

-The Modern Art Museum opened on December 10th 1987.
+The Musée d'art moderne opened on December 10th 1987.
 It was one of the first museums of contemporary art created outside Paris and inherited the collection assembled by the MAI since the 19th century.
 It also developed collections of photography and design.
 The "MAM" was to benefit from important donations and the exceptional patronage of the Casino group.

 Jacques Beauffet succeeded Bernard Ceysson in 1998.
 He continued to enrich the collection and developed the Jean Laude library and its collection of documents on 20th century art.
 From 2003 to 2016, Lóránd Hegyi, the Hungarian art historian, resolutely orientated the Museum towards an international dimension with his exhibition policy.
 He was particularly interested in artists from Eastern Europe and Asia.
 On his departure, Martine Dancer-Mourès was nominated as temporary director and supervised the programming for the 30th anniversary of the Museum.
 In October 2017, Aurélie Voltz officially took up her post as the new General Director of the MAMC+.

 The MAMC+ was built on the northern outskirts of Saint-Étienne based on the plans of the architect Didier Guichard.
 The building’s appearance is modern, refined and operational.
 It is covered by a grid arrangement of black ceramic, in homage to the town’s mining past.
 This singular facade forms the design of the Museum’s current logo.
 The Museum has at its disposal exceptional display volumes: 3,000 m² of exhibition surface area with a wall height of 8 meters, able to meet the challenges of artists and exhibition curators.